shakfu/py-js/source/py/notes/max-c-api.md

 ## Sending arbitrary messages to an object

+In https://cycling74.com/forums/error-handling-with-object_method_typed, there is a need to figure the type of the method which is being called in sending.

 It looks like the `t_messlist` struct in `t_object` is key!

 ### in `ext_mess.h`: